sodazone/ocelloids-services/packages/client/README.md

-# XCM Monitoring Client Library
+# Ocelloids Client Library

-Client library for the XCM Monitoring Server.
+Client library for the Ocelloids Server.

 ## Usage